Rother District Council’s Community Grant Scheme supports the development of community facilities, community activities and sustainable local action.

 - Can show how the on-going costs of their project will be met

 Applicants should discuss their application with their Rother District Councillor who will need to provide their observations for the project.
-Applicants are strongly encouraged to seek funding from Town or Parish Councils where applicable and the Town/Parish Clerk should also provide his/her observations for projects that benefit residents in their Town or Parish.
+Applicants are strongly encouraged to seek funding from Town or Parish Councils and the Town/Parish Clerk should also provide their observations for projects that benefit residents in their Town or Parish.

 What grants are available?